Terry Gilliam

-Gilliam transitioned to directing serious films with themes exploring imagination and oppositions to bureaucracy and authoritarianism.
+As Python started to take longer breaks between projects following Monty Python and the Holy Grail, Gilliam became a solo filmmaker; after directing The Crimson Permanent Assurance—to which he was nominated for the BAFTA Award for Best Short Film—Python effectively ceased working together, and Gilliam pursued his career as a filmmaker.
+He transitioned to directing serious films with themes exploring imagination and oppositions to bureaucracy and authoritarianism.
 His films are sometimes set in dystopian worlds and involve black comedy and tragicomedic elements.
-He has directed thirteen feature films, gaining acclaim for Time Bandits (1981), Brazil (1985), The Adventures of Baron Munchausen (1988), The Fisher King (1991), and 12 Monkeys (1995).
-Other directing credits include Fear and Loathing in Las Vegas (1998), The Imaginarium of Doctor Parnassus (2009), and The Man Who Killed Don Quixote (2018).
+He has directed thirteen feature films, making his directorial debut with Monty Python and the Holy Grail and his solo directorial debut with Jabberwocky (1977).

-Gilliam started his career as an animator and strip cartoonist.
-He joined Monty Python as the animator of their works, but eventually became a full member and was given acting roles.
-The only Monty Python member not born in Britain, Gilliam became a naturalised British citizen in 1968 and formally renounced his American citizenship in 2006.
+Gilliam gained breakthrough with Time Bandits (1981) and has since directed ten more films, gaining further acclaim with the next two "Trilogy of Imagination" films—Brazil (1985) and The Adventures of Baron Munchausen (1988)—and The Fisher King (1991), the first and last of which earned him nominations for the Academy Award for Best Original Screenplay and the Golden Globe Award for Best Director respectively.
+He also directed 12 Monkeys (1995) and other directing credits include Fear and Loathing in Las Vegas (1998), The Brothers Grimm (2005), The Imaginarium of Doctor Parnassus (2009), and The Man Who Killed Don Quixote (2018).
+Gilliam is the only Monty Python member not born in Britain; he became a naturalised British citizen in 1968 and formally renounced his American citizenship in 2006.

 Early life and education

 Terrence Vance Gilliam was born on 22 November 1940 in Minneapolis, Minnesota, the son of Beatrice (née Vance) and James Hall Gilliam.
 His father was a travelling salesman for Folgers before becoming a carpenter.
 Soon after, they moved to nearby Medicine Lake, Minnesota.
 In 1952, the family moved to the Los Angeles neighborhood of Panorama City.
 Gilliam attended Birmingham High School.
 During high school, he began to avidly read Mad magazine, then edited by Harvey Kurtzman, which would later influence Gilliam's work.

-Gilliam graduated from Occidental College in 1962 with a Bachelor of Arts in political science.
+Gilliam graduated from Occidental College in 1962, where he was a member of the California Epsilon chapter of Sigma Alpha Epsilon, with a Bachelor of Arts in political science.